Aïn Azel: Economy

-A flour mill already existed on the site of Ain Azel constructed in early 1850s by the first settlers and the French commission was of the opinion that it should be kept after the founding of Ain Azel, irrigation can be done downstream of the tailrace, it is an industry already created that can only be beneficial in this farming colony abundant in wheat and barley.
+A flour mill already existed on the site of Ain Azel constructed in early 1850s by the first settlers and the French commission was of the opinion that it should be kept after the founding of Aïn Azel, irrigation can be done downstream of the tailrace, it is an industry already created that can only be beneficial in this farming colony abundant in wheat and barley.
 After independence of Algeria, the site of the mill was kept for the same usage today as the mill is considered an important symbol for the agricultural city.

 Soil

-The territory of AÏN AZEL is mainly made up of a vast plain covered with wheat broom.
+The territory of Aïn Azel is mainly made up of a vast plain covered with wheat broom.
 The soil of this plain is loose on a great depth, that is to say easy to loosen because it does not contain stones and is composed of a very sandy clay easy to plow.
 A plow moved with sufficient force could break down up to 50 to 60 centimeters and the territory being a plain the use of the steam plow would be ideal.
 The level of the water source from the mountain which higher than that of the plain would allow, if its flow was sufficient, to irrigate it.